Series: Here There Be Dragon

 “Is that how the kids beat us up here?”

 “Yes.”
-Indara took the left doorway that lead to the attic while Aaron took the right.
+Indara took the left doorway that led to the attic while Aaron took a right.
 When all four adults entered the attic, they found Bri in human form with Jack and Henry beside her while they looked at Reed, sitting in the small window of the attic, looking out.
 Aaron moved towards him.
-When Reed turned to look at him, he saw how bright blue his eyes were and he stopped.
+When Reed turned to look at him, he saw how bright blue his eyes were, and he stopped.
 He felt the change of the currents around the room.
 “Oh!”

 Aaron turned to look at the woman and stopped when he saw that she was reaching out for Bri and Jack, shoving Henry towards his parents.

 “He was tortured to give up how to get to Bri.
 We think he was given at least a single dose of chamomile extract.”

 “Magical suppression as well as memory.
 Then with the inability to fly.
 Why are his wings not healing?”

 “Because his wings were broken with corrupt magic.
 It was horrific.
 What he did to the people who had him was horrific but no more than what I did to get to him either.”